 Unlike our blood insect blood rarely has any special substances, such as haemoglobin, for absorbing oxygen, and the blood plays only a minor part in the breathing process.

-Oxygen in carried directly to the tissues through branching tubes called trachea, which are found in all but the most primitive of insects, and some very specialised internal parasites.
-A trachea is a flexible tube which branches into smaller tubes called tracheoles (see the drawing of a flea showing the trachea and spiracles on the right).
+Oxygen is carried directly to the tissues through branching tubes called trachea, which are found in all but the most primitive of insects, and some very specialised internal parasites.
+A trachea is a flexible tube which branches into smaller tubes called tracheoles (see the drawing of a flea showing the trachea and spiracles above).

 The tracheal opening to the exterior is called a spiracle.
 These usually run down the sides of the insect body, and are most easily seen in a large caterpillar.
 In small insects diffusion through the tracheoles is sufficient to supply their needs.
 In larger insects abdominal pumping is necessary.
 This can be seen by watching a stationary insect, especially a bumblebee, its abdomen will pulsate.